Beecraft Queen Bee

 The Beecraft Queen Bee was an American V-tailed four-seat cabin monoplane, designed and built by Bee Aviation Associates (Beecraft).

 Development

 The Queen Bee was an all-metal cantilever low-wing monoplane powered by a Lycoming O-320-A1A flat-four piston engine.
 It had a V-tail and an electrically retractable tricycle landing gear.
-The canopy shared a similar shape as the Ryan Navion.
+The canopy shared a similar shape to the Ryan Navion.
 The wings were outfitted with fiberglass tip tanks.
 A 180 hp Lycoming O-360-A-1-A was planned as an optional engine.

 Only a prototype was built and the aircraft did not enter production.
 The Queen Bee prototype was destroyed when the original San Diego Aerospace Museum burned down in 1978.